tokenstreet-tech/react-native-idnow-videoident/README.md

 # @tokenstreet/react-native-idnow-videoident

-React Native IDnow VideoIdent bindings for iOS and Android platforms
+React Native IDnow VideoIdent bindings for the [iOS](https://github.com/idnow/de.idnow.ios) and [Android](https://github.com/idnow/de.idnow.android) SDK.

+Many thanks to [Nuri](https://nuri.com/de/) for their work on the package [react-native-idnow](https://github.com/bitwala/react-native-idnow).
+The first draft was heavily inspired by it.
+However, almost the entire code has been rewritten since then, so there are now many differences:

+## Features

+-   All configuration options of the SDK are possible from JavaScript (Except customBackButtonItem, customCancelButton & customAgentView for iOS)
+-   Latest dependencies of the IDnow iOS and Android SDKs (Secured by Dependabot)
+-   No need to manually include native files
+-   Published as CommonJS & ESmodules, with type definitions
+-   Strong type system (Not a single any)

 ## Installation